KaiNorberg/PatchworkOS/README.md

 iowalk(IOPATH("/dev/pipe/clone"), &out);

 proc_fd_t fds = {{.parent = in, .child = 0}, {.parent = out, .child = 1}};
-proc_t proc;
+fd_t proc;
 proc_create(PROC_ARGS("/path/to/program"), &fds, ARRAY_SIZE(fds), PRIO_MAX_USER, PROC_DEFAULT, &proc);
 ```

 We first create two pipes by opening the special file `/dev/pipe/clone` twice.

 Then we create a new process using the `proc_create()` function.
 This function takes in several arguments, first it takes in a `proc_args_t` structure containing the command line arguments for the process which we use the `PROC_ARGS()` helper to construct.
 The second argument is an array of `proc_fd_t` structures allowing us to pass file descriptors to the child, where each `proc_fd_t` structure contains a parent file descriptor and a child file descriptor.
 The third argument is the size of this array which we use the `ARRAY_SIZE()` helper to compute.
-The fourth and fifth arguments are the process's priority and flags, and the sixth argument is an optional pointer for the childs identifier.
+The fourth and fifth arguments are the process's priority and flags, and the sixth argument is an output pointer for a file descriptor to the child's proc directory containing files for manipulating the child.

 We could optimize the pipe creation by walking to the second pipe relative to the first one.
 This optimization can be applied any time we wish to open the same file multiple times: